Introduction

 df_weather = df_weather[['Date', 'Min Temp', 'Max Temp']].groupby(by = ['Date']).mean()

-#Perform inner join, giving us a 1:1 ratio of dates to tempuratures
+#Perform inner join, giving us a 1:1 ratio of dates to temperatures

 df = df.drop(columns = ['Min Temp', 'Max Temp']).merge(df_weather, on = 'Date', how = 'inner')

-#Infill any remaining missing tempurature values with the median
+#Infill any remaining missing temperature values with the median

 cols_with_few_nan = ['Min Temp', 'Max Temp']